 What is Amoxicillin?

-Amoxicillin is an antibiotic to treat bacterial infections.
-It can be used to treat a variety of bacterial infections including pneumonia, bronchitis, urinary tract infections, ear, nose, and throat infections as well as infections of the skin and soft tissue.
-Amoxicillin can be also used off label to treat Lyme’s disease as well as used prior to dental procedures for endocarditis prophylaxis.
+Amoxicillin can be also used off label to treat Lyme disease as well as used prior to dental procedures for endocarditis prophylaxis.
 It can be also used together with another antibiotic and a stomach protective medicine(PPI) to eradicate a stomach bug called Helicobacter pylori.

 Can Amoxicillin be used to treat viral infections?

 No, Amoxicillin can only be used to treat bacterial infections.
-It has no anti-viral activity.
+It has no antiviral activity.
 If you take Amoxicillin, or for that matter any other antibiotic to treat these viral infections, you would be causing more harm than good as the antibiotic attack bacteria in your body even the beneficial type.

 How does Amoxicillin work?